Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Introduction

-In this work, to fill the above-mentioned gap on the lack of use of semantic information in the state-of-the-art (SOTA) AKE methods, we propose a \emph{universal} performance improvement approach for \emph{any} AKE methods, as a post-processor that can consider semantic information more explicitly, with the support of PoS-tagging.
-To start with, we conducted an analysis of human-created `gold standard' keywords in 17 KE datasets to better understand some relevant characteristics of such keywords, focusing on PoS-tag patterns, $n$-gram sizes, and the possible consideration of semantic information by human labellers when extracting keywords.
+In this work, to fill the above-mentioned gap on the lack of or insufficient use of semantic information in the state-of-the-art (SOTA) AKE methods, we propose a \emph{universal} performance improvement approach for \emph{any} AKE methods.
+This approach serves as a post-processor that can consider semantic information more explicitly, with the support of PoS-tagging.
+To start with, we conducted an analysis of human-created `gold standard' keywords in 17 KE datasets to better understand some relevant characteristics of such keywords.
+Particularly, this analysis focuses on PoS-tag patterns, $n$-gram sizes, and the possible consideration of semantic information by human labellers when extracting keywords.

 Our proposed approach is demonstrated using the following three post-processing steps that can be freely combined: (1) keeping candidate keywords with a desired PoS-tag only; (2) matching candidate keywords with one or more context-specific thesauri containing more semantically relevant terms; and (3) prioritising candidate keywords that appear as a valid Wikipedia named entity.
 We applied different combinations of the above three post-processing steps to five SOTA AKE methods, YAKE!~\citep{campos2020}, KP-Miner~\citep{elbeltagy2009}, RaKUn~\citep{skrlj2019}, LexRank \citep{ushio-etal-2021-back}, and SIFRank+~\citep{sun2020}, and compared the performances of the original methods with those of the enhanced versions.
 The experimental results with the 17 KE datasets showed that our proposed post-processing steps helped improve the performances of all the five SOTA AKE methods both \emph{consistently} (up to 100\% in terms of improved cases) and \emph{significantly} (between 10.2\% and 53.8\%, with an average of 25.8\%, in terms of F1-score and across all five methods), particularly when all the three steps are combined.
-The source code and the complete experimental results of our work (including some details that are not reported in this paper due to the space limit) will be released after the paper is accepted for publication.
+Our work validates the possibility of using easy-to-use post-processing steps to enhance the semantic awareness of AKE methods and to improve their performance in real-world applications, a fact that has not been reported before (to the best of our knowledge).

 The rest of the paper is organised as follows.
 Section~\ref{sec:related} briefly surveys AKE methods in the literature.
 The analysis of the human-created keywords in 17 KE datasets is given in Section~\ref{sec:groundtruth}.
 In Section~\ref{sec:methodology}, we present the methodology of our study.
 Section~\ref{sec:evaluation} explains the experimental setup for evaluation as well as the results.
 Finally, the paper is concluded with some further discussions in Section~\ref{sec:discussion}, and an overall summary in Section~\ref{sec:conclusion}.